Closed string deformations in open string field theory II: superstring: A new observable in open superstring field theory

+Here, in the first equality, we have used the fact that $\eta_0$ acting on $f$ can be replaced with the full action of the covariant dervative $D_\eta(t)$ (see \eqref{eq:covEta}), because $f$, being a local midpoint insertion on the identity string field commutes with $\tilde{A}_\eta(t)$.
+In the second equality, we have used the BPZ property of $D_\eta(t)$ (which follows from the BPZ property of $\eta_0$ and cyclicity of the star product $m_2$), while in the last equality, we have finally used the relation \eqref{eq:flatDA} satisfied by $\Delta A_t(t)$.
+This means that the term containing $\Delta A_t(t)$ actually does not contribute to $\mathcal{E}(\Psi)$, so that we eventually obtain

-In particular, we note that under the field redefinition \eqref{eq:fredef} of \cite{Erler:2015rra,Erler:2015uba}, the proposed observable for the Munich open SFT naturally maps to the $t$-Ellwood invariant of the partially gauge-fixed Berkovits' open SFT (which we reviewed in Section \ref{sec:3}).
+Hence, we note that under the field redefinition \eqref{eq:fredef} of \cite{Erler:2015rra,Erler:2015uba}, the proposed observable for the Munich open SFT naturally maps to the $t$-Ellwood invariant of the partially gauge-fixed Berkovits' open SFT (which we reviewed in Section \ref{sec:3}).